leesj-dev/CaptureBridge/README.md

 This script creates the SMB share on macOS for the target folder and share name.

+## Scripts

+- `npm start`: start the server
+- `npm run dev`: start the server in watch mode
+- `npm test`: run the Node test suite

 ## Client Access

+1. Open the Files app.
+2. Tap the more menu and choose `Connect to Server`.
-Use `Connect to Server` and connect to the macOS host by Tailscale IP or MagicDNS name.
-Favorite the `CaptureBridge` share for quick access from your note-taking or document app.
+3. Connect to the macOS host by Tailscale IP or MagicDNS name.
+4. Open the `CaptureBridge` share.
+5. Favorite it for quick access for the note-taking app.

 ## Upload API